sfigg/commercialization-public/manufacture/iot/create-packages.md

 </syntaxhighlight>

 ## Add a service component
-The **service** element in the package project XML file, its child elements, and its attributes can be used to define and package a system service.
+In the package definition file, use the **service** element (and its child elements and attributes) to define and package a system service.

 ```xml
    <service